microsoft/pxt-microbit/docs/courses/csintro/iteration/project.md

 Have students write a reflection of about 150–300 words, addressing the following points:
 * Explain how you decided on your particular "loopy" idea.
 What brainstorming ideas did you come up with?
 * What type of loop did you use?
-For, While, or Repeat
+For, While, or Repeat.
 * What was something that was surprising to you about the process of creating this program?
 * Describe a difficult point in the process of designing this program, and explain how you resolved it.
 * What feedback did your beta testers give you?
 How did that help you improve your loop demo?